DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-wifi/wifi-config.rst

 .. note:: All of this information is displayed in the startup log if you connect the Command Station to a serial monitor.
 The IP address and port also appear on the optional LCD or OLED display.

+   If you wish to use a custom SSID in access point mode, you will need to set the WIFI_FORCE_AP option in config.h, see :ref:`ex-commandstation/advanced-setup/supported-wifi/wifi-config:#define wifi_force_ap`

 Whenever you connect a USB cable and open the serial monitor, you reset the program running on your Command Station.
 It will go through the bootup sequence again and try to connect to a network.
 If you did not setup a "Station Mode" configuration, or if that network is not in range, it will configure itself in AP mode.
 You will see this process by watching the serial monitor log window.
 Here are the important lines you need to look for.
 While the IP address is almost always 192.168.4.1, it could be different on your system.
 You are looking for the items in the blue box below that are highlighted in red.

 .. figure:: /_static/images/wifi/ap_mode1.jpg